charles-m-doan/distinction-space/content/Supportive/On_Computation_and_Methodology.md

 ## VI.
 Structural Permissiveness

-MAF is structurally permissive rather than restrictive.
+DC is structurally permissive rather than restrictive.

 It allows: